 Rowena sighed.
 “It’s not always easy being the new girl.
 But you’ll see, everything will be fine.
 Tensions and allegiances are running high at the moment.
 When things have calmed down, the place will be back to normal.”

-"Hope so," she replied meekly.
+“Hope so,” Grace replied meekly.

-Rowena put her legs to the floor and turned fully to face Grace.
-"So, are you ready for the next step?
-You've grown a lot and proven to me that you can handle yourself."
+Rowena put her legs to the floor and turned fully to face her.
+“So, are you ready for the next step?
+You’ve grown a lot and proven to me that you can handle yourself.”

 “Not sure I’m following you, Ro.”

 “Grace, I’m promoting you to a full-fledged watcher.”

 Grace just stared back at Rowena, her face void of expression.
 Then, she blurted a dumbfounded “What?”